Are demographically invariant models and representations in medical imaging fair?: Model invariance

+On the other hand, maybe we would like the model to only be invariant with respect to \emph{some} of the paths in \cref{fig:causality}, resulting in \emph{path-specific} counterfactual fairness~\cite{Chiappa2019}?
+While certainly feasible, the authors are unaware of any works implementing such path-specific invariances in the context of medical image analysis.
+This may be owed to the complexity of identifying the different causal relationships in a causal diagram such as \cref{fig:causality} from empirical data.
+While progress has been made toward this goal~\cite{Pawlowski2020}, such approaches typically require observations of all variables in the causal graph, which are often unavailable.
+Moreover, any such approach crucially depends on the correctness and completeness of the specified causal graph.

-The crux of counterfactual invariance approaches lies in the definition of counterfactuals.
-For example, Veitch et al.~\cite{Veitch2021} assume that taking a counterfactual by changing~$a$ to~$a'$ should entail adjusting all other covariates that are influenced by the property~$A$, leaving unchanged only those properties that are \emph{only} affected by the disease label~$Y$.
-In a chest X-ray context, this might imply adjusting torso shapes, tissue distributions, organ sizes, and differing disease presentations to conform with the distribution observed in the group~$a'$.
-Adjusting all of these factors when creating, for example, a `male counterfactual' of a female image, yields a fully male-typical example -- thus the equivalence to class-conditional representation invariance.
-This raises the question: What, precisely, would we like to keep fixed, and what should be adjusted, when generating `biological sex counterfactuals', `ethnicity counterfactuals', or `age counterfactuals'?
+As we have seen, the crux of counterfactual invariance approaches thus lies in the precise definition of the counterfactuals to consider.
+What, precisely, would we like to keep fixed, and what should be adjusted, when generating `biological sex counterfactuals', `ethnicity counterfactuals', or `age counterfactuals'?
 Which are the peculiar properties of group~$a$ with respect to which a model should be invariant, and which are mere correlates that we would permit to influence model decisions~\cite{Chiappa2019, Kasirzadeh2021}?
-These are highly nontrivial questions, particularly in the context of demographic groups in medical imaging.
+These are highly nontrivial questions, particularly in the context of \emph{social constructs} such as demographic groups~\cite{Kasirzadeh2021}, and in particular as it relates to medical imaging.
 The validity of a counterfactual model invariance approach fully depends on the answers, however.
+As a final note of caution, any causal conception of fairness is crucially vulnerable to unobserved confounding~\cite{Kilbertus2020}.